brianhouse/rlab/README.md

 ## Local setup

-- In the terminal, type `git clone https://github.com/brianhouse/rlab` if you have git, or just download from `https://github.com/brianhouse/rlab`
+- In the terminal, type `git clone https://github.com/brianhouse/rlab` if you have git, or just [download](https://github.com/brianhouse/rlab)
-- Open the directory in a text editing environment such as Sublime, like `sublime rlab`
+- Open the directory in a text editing environment such as [Sublime](https://www.sublimetext.com/3), like `sublime rlab`
 - Create a file in `rlab/sensor` called `credentials.js` that contains:
     `base = "https://api.mlab.com/api/1/databases/";`
     `apiKey = "YOURAPIKEY";`